 Similar to the common key light patterns, there are specific light qualities that can help you capture the perfect light for your couples.
 When dealing with hard versus soft light, you are looking at the size of the light.
 The smaller the light source is in relation to your couple, the harder the light will be and the more defined shadows will become.
 Conversely, larger light can help you achieve a softer look, which can be placed close-up and can develop flattering shadows on your couple.

 When working with diffused or specular light, you are focusing on specific light modifiers.
 Diffused light creates soft highlights, which can help create a smooth look for your couple’s faces.
 Specular light is reflected light, and this creates more exaggerated highlights.
 By understanding the various light qualities and how they will affect the final outcome of your images, you can know exactly what you want to create (and how to achieve it) before you begin shooting.

 5. Produce Light for Large Groups

-During every shoot, there are various scenarios that require off-camera flash to solve a lighting issue or to help you develop dramatic images.
-How can you control and create light with off-camera flash in any location, regardless of the scenario?
-Our Off-Camera Flash Techniques for Wedding Photographer Guide, created in conjunction with SLR Lounge, walks through simple off-camera flash setups, the reasons why they work, and how you can quickly use them to transform a location.
-Download it today!
+During every shoot, there are various scenarios that require helper light to solve a lighting issue or to help you develop dramatic images.
+How can you control and create light with off camera flash in any location, regardless of the scenario?
+Our Off-Camera Flash Techniques for Wedding Photographer Guide, created in conjunction with SLR Lounge, walks through simple dramatic lighting photography setups, why they work, and how to use them to transform a location.
+Click the banner below to download it today!